gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-05-27-Optimising-the-Training-Loop.markdown

 ![Compiling in max autotune mode](/assets/images/Optimising_the_Training_Loop/8.png)

 A lot happens behind the scenes with the addition of that single line.
-We will explore all of that when we dwelve into compilers in te upcoming post.
+We will explore all of that when we dwelve into compilers in upcoming posts.
 At that point, we will also explore some domain specific programming languages whose compilers are particularly designed for deep learning style workloads on specilised GPUs.
 With such DSLs, we can potentially obtain speeds even faster than `torch.compile` compiled code.

 As promised, here is the profile for full 117 million parameter GPT-2-small training with a batch size of 32 and just a subset of optimisations -